-The Borough tax bills will be sent out April 1, 2014.
+The Borough tax bills were sent out April 1, 2014.
 The millage is 5.68 mills.
 Bills can be paid at the borough office Tuesday through Friday from 9:30 - 2:30.
 Payments can also be mailed to PO Box 242, Cheswick, PA 15024.

 The Homestead Exclusion applies to the homeowner's primary residence.
 If you live in the property listed on the tax bill, you are eligible for the exclusion.
 Businesses and rentals are not eligible.
 This will give you a discount on your county tax and school tax.
 The Allegheny County Office of Property Assessment is administering this program.
 If you have questions or to obtain an application, please call 412-350-4600.
 The application can be downloaded from the county website at www.alleghenycounty.us.